open-mmlab/mmdetection3d/docs/getting_started.md

     find . -name "*.so" | xargs rm
     ```

-2. Following the above instructions, mmdetection is installed on `dev` mode, any local modifications made to the code will take effect without the need to reinstall it (unless you submit some commits and want to update the version number).
+2. Following the above instructions, MMDetection3D is installed on `dev` mode, any local modifications made to the code will take effect without the need to reinstall it (unless you submit some commits and want to update the version number).

 3. If you would like to use `opencv-python-headless` instead of `opencv-python`,
 you can install it before installing MMCV.